rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 And in those days people will seek death and will not find it.
 They will long to die, but death will flee from them. ^0906

-In appearance the locusts were like horses prepared for battle : on their heads were what looked like crowns of gold; their faces were like human faces, ^0907
+In appearance the locusts were like horses prepared for battle: on their heads were what looked like crowns of gold; their faces were like human faces, ^0907

-their hair like women’s hair, and their teeth like lions ’ teeth; ^0908
+their hair like women's hair, and their teeth like lions' teeth; ^0908

 they had breastplates like breastplates of iron, and the noise of their wings was like the noise of many chariots with horses rushing into battle. ^0909